5 Considerations for your New Construction Project

 There are many considerations a Church should systematically approach when looking to build a campus, renovate, or expand.
-Typically, this is easier done when utilizing a consultant or organization with experience in the field.
-But here are some of the consideration, you should contemplate as you, at least, start the process.
+Typically, this is easier when utilizing a consultant or organization with experience in the field.
+But here are some of the consideration, you should contemplate as you start the process.

 Questions help gain insightful information about the project.
 It is important to walk through those with the congregation and consultant (if available).
 Here are some examples below:

 Do we need a new facility, or can we renovate or expand?

 What is our maximum capacity on our property?